 Sales to foreign customers account for a substantial portion of our net sales.
 During fiscal 2006, approximately 74% of our net sales were made to foreign customers.
-During the first quarter of fiscal 2007, approximately 73% of our net sales were made to foreign customers.
+During the first six months of fiscal 2007, approximately 73% of our net sales were made to foreign customers.
 We purchase a substantial portion of our raw materials and equipment from foreign suppliers.
 In addition, we own product assembly and testing facilities located near Bangkok, Thailand.
 We also use various foreign contractors for a portion of our assembly and testing and for a portion of our wafer fabrication requirements.
 Substantially all of our finished goods inventory is maintained in Thailand.
+Although we did not suffer any material disruption in our business as a result of the recent military coup in Thailand, there can be no assurance that similar events in the future in Thailand or other countries will not adversely impact our operations.